Gospel

 Isaiah 60:6

-Prophesies Gentile nations bringing gold and frankincense to Zion, fulfilled in the wise men’s gifts to Jesus.
+Prophecy of nations bringing gold and frankincense to the Lord, fulfilled in the wise men's gifts to Jesus.

 Revelation 21:24

-Nations walk by the light of God’s Lamb, showing eternal worship by all peoples, rooted in moments like Matthew 2:11.
+Nations will walk by the light of the Lamb, showing the eternal fulfillment of Gentile worship begun in Matthew 2:11.